Structured Sparse Transition Matrices to Enable State Tracking in State-Space Models: Related Work

 \paragraph{General Overview of SSMs} LTI SSMs have been proposed as a more scalable alternative to Transformers that is also more performant on long sequences~\cite{gu_hippo_2020,gu_combining_2021,gu_efficiently_2022,gu_parameterization_2022,gupta_diagonal_2022,smith_simplified_2023,orvieto_resurrecting_2023}.
 A subsequent analysis showed promising language modeling performance with hybrid architectures based on gated SSMs and Attention~\cite{ma2022mega, fu_hungry_2023}.
 Time-variant hybrid systems were then shown to perform significantly better on practical tasks with the Mamba SSM which utilizes diagonal transition matrices~\cite{gu_mamba_2023}.
 Consequently, a line of work has demonstrated that hybrid models utilizing diagonal time-variant SSMs and attention exhibit better generalization to longer sequences, better general language modeling and reasoning performance~\citep{ren_2024_samba, de_griffin_2024, lenz_2025_jamba, wu2025transxssm, waleffe_2024_empirical}.

 \paragraph{Overview of Formal Results and SSM Matrix Structures} Concurrently, formal analyses of time-varying SSMs have shown limitations of the diagonal transition matrix structure~\cite{merrill_illusion_2024,cirone_theoretical_2024}, spurring a line of work investigating the utility of block-diagonal and unstructured matrices~\cite{fan_advancing_2024,terzic2025sdssm}, as well as more expressive structured transition matrices, most notably diagonal plus low-rank~\cite{yang2024parallelizing,grazzi2024unlocking,peng_2025_rwkv,siems_2025_deltaproduct}, with the original inspiration stemming from at least as far back as fast-weight programmers~\cite{schlag2021linear, schlag2021learning, schmid_1992} whose computational structure contains products of generalized Householder matrices~\cite{yang2024parallelizing}, which enables the adoption of early algorithmic optimizations of such procedures~\cite{wy_rep_1087}.
+More recently,~\cite{movahedi2025fixedpoint} proposes fixed-point RNNs that can dynamically trade off expressivity with efficiency.

 \paragraph{Details of Formal Results} As a lower bound on diagonal SSMs, \cite{sarrof2024expressivecapacitystatespace} show that a stack of complex diagonal SSM layers can emulate any solvable automaton, with the stack depth proportional to the Krohn-Rhodes (KR) complexity of the transformation semigroup~\cite{krohn_algebraic_1965,margolis_2024_decidability}.
 As an upper bound on diagonal SSMs,~\cite{merrill_illusion_2024} derives a bound on fixed-depth diagonal selective SSMs with logarithmic precision representation, placing them in the $\text{L-uniform }TC^0$ circuit complexity class.
 This complexity class encompasses solvable automata.
 DPLR matrices can emulate any automaton with depth proportional to KR-complexity and width linear in depth and arbitrary readout~\cite{siems_2025_deltaproduct}.